-The umpires may decide to play 30 minutes (a minimum of 8 overs) extra time at the end of any day (other than the day on which the Actual Last Hour commences) if requested by either captain if, in the umpires opinion, it would bring about a definite result on that day.
+The umpires may decide to play 30 minutes (a minimum of 8 overs) extra time at the end of any day (other than the last day) if requested by either captain if, in the umpires opinion, it would bring about a definite result on that day.
 This is in addition to the additional time provided for in clause 12.7.3 above.
 If the umpires do not believe a result can be achieved no extra time shall be allowed.